- Engineers’ remuneration and recognition is strongly related to the value they create – a well-supporting finding in economics.

 Until recently, engineering value creation has mostly been associated with innovation, entrepreneurs, and famous inventors like Thomas Edison and Nikolas Tesla.

-However, recent research by Bill Williams and I demonstrates this understanding is misleading.
+However, Bill Williams and I have demonstrated this understanding is misleading.

 It is the routine, everyday engineering performances dominating the lives of most engineers, with few opportunities for innovation and entrepreneurial activities, which contribute most engineering value.